 Donors undergo ‘twilight’ anesthesia administered through an IV for the retrieval procedure.
 A vaginal ultrasound probe is used to guide a small needle through the vaginal wall to reach the ovaries and retrieve the eggs.

-The actual retrieval procedure only lasts approximately thirty (30) minutes.
+The retrieval procedure is a minor outpatient surgery where the donor will be under twilight anesthesia administered through an IV.
+The procedure lasts approximately 30 minutes.
 Afterward, donors are required to rest and should refrain from sexual intercourse and any strenuous physical activity until cleared by their physician.

-The requirements to become an egg donor include a healthy lifestyle, a clean medical record, and a willingness to remain committed to the process.
+The requirements to become an egg donor include a good health history and a willingness to remain committed to the process.
+For a detailed breakdown of requirements to donate through ConceiveAbilities, please see our list below or follow the link here.
 For a detailed breakdown of requirements to donate through ConceiveAbilities, please see our list below: